brochhagen/nlpupf/material/2023q2/session03/ex1.md

 ---
 # Exercise 1: Zipf's Law of Abbreviation

 This exercise counts 25% toward your final grade.
-Your task is to write a brief report on whether Zipf's Law of Abbreviation holds for (i) a different language than English and (ii) a different genre of text in English (e.g., music lyrics, poems, forum entries, tweets).
+Your task is to write a brief report on whether Zipf's Law of Abbreviation holds for (i) a different language than English and (ii) a particular genre of text in English that is not a novel (e.g., music lyrics, poems, forum entries, tweets).
 The report should be a PDF document; no longer than 2 pages.
 It should include the sections described below.
 The 2-page limit does not include references (optional); supplementary material (optional); and the list of contributions (only if working in groups).

 ***